 Why should I study the course?

-After building a strong foundation in your first year, you'll be able to tailor your studies to match your interests and aspirations through our variety of optional modules, covering a range of vocational areas that can be directly applied to working within the industry.
+Building a strong foundation in your first year, you can then tailor your studies to match your interests through our range of optional modules

 You'll have access to our dedicated Health Hub, where you can explore and practise in many of the settings you are likely to encounter in real life.